aws-samples/scp-alternative-solution/README.md

 * Follow the [SCP policy syntax](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps_syntax.html) to update the target SCP policy file (E.g Rename [020-deny-all-S3-actions.json](sample-scp-policies/020-deny-all-S3-actions.json) to `ou-47kj-8dquliyv.json` for demo purpose)
 * Login to security account, upload the updated SCP policy file to S3 bucket under folder `permission-boundary-policy` (Overwrite the existing file directly if it already exists.)
-> Behind the sence, the lambda function *scp-iam-event-dispatcher* deployed in security account will be triggered by the object update event configured in the S3 bucket.
+> Behind the sense, the lambda function *scp-iam-event-dispatcher* deployed in security account will be triggered by the object update event configured in the S3 bucket.
 * Login to the registered account by using non-administrator IAM entity, check if the updated actions defined in the SCP policy file are updated automatically in the member account.
   - For the [test SCP test policy](sample-scp-policies/020-deny-all-S3-actions.json), it will be like:
 ![010-deny-s3-screenshot.png](docs/images/010-deny-s3-screenshot.png)